tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 ```

 2. Check your access to the yaobank application and CE Manager UI using the following URLs.
+Make sure to replace `<LABNAME>` with the name of your lab instance.

 ```
 https://manager.<LABNAME>.lynx.tigera.ca